tbm/homepage/pages/debian/kirkwood/sheevaplug/uboot-upgrade.md

 </ul>

+(Note: we link to the u-boot image from Debian 11 (bullseye) because the image in <a href = "https://bugs.debian.org/1061137">Debian 12 is currently broken</a>.)

 You have to complete three steps in order to install the new U-Boot.
 First, you have to load the new U-Boot to your plug computer, either via USB or TFTP: